 - I-94 form

-- Confirmation that you have received a job – job offer (official letter from the employer that is signed and certified).
+- Confirmation that you got a job - a job offer (an official letter from the employer that is signed and certified).

 What if I don’t get an SSN?

-If you do not receive an SSN after 6 weeks, call the Social Security Administration at toll-free 1-800-772-1213.
-Have ready, at hand, your certificate of application for SSN – Social Security Receipt.
+If you do not receive an SSN after 6 weeks, call the Social Security Administration toll-free at 1-800-772-1213.
+Have your Social Security Receipt ready, at hand.

-If you have more questions contact the sponsoring agency.
+If you have any further questions, please contact the sponsoring agency.